Bearborg/decima-scripts/death_stranding_text_repacker/readme.md

-#Text Repacker
+# Text Repacker

-##Prerequisites
+## Prerequisites
 In order to use this tool, you will need:

 1. Python 3.7 or higher (lower versions of Python 3.x may also work- I haven't checked).
-2. Extracted .core files from Horizon Zero Dawn's .bin archives.
+2. Extracted .core files from Death Stranding's .bin archives.
 I recommend using [Decima Explorer](https://github.com/Jayveer/Decima-Explorer), but other tools may work too.

-Before running the script, you will also need to provide the root directory of your game files.
-Edit `hzd_root_path.txt` to contain the path where your "localized" folder is located (e.g. if your localized folder is at `C:\HZD\localized` you should put `C:\HZD`).

 ## Running the script
 To dump a .core file to CSV format, run the script with the -d (or --dump) parameter set to your .core file: